hannamw/hannamw.github.io/index.md

 I'm Michael Hanna, a PhD student at the [ILLC](https://www.illc.uva.nl/) at the University of Amsterdam, supervised by [Sandro Pezzelle](https://sandropezzelle.github.io/) and [Yonatan Belinkov](https://www.cs.technion.ac.il/~belinkov/), through [ELLIS](https://ellis.eu/projects/interpreting-nlp-models-through-the-lens-of-cognition-and-linguistics).
 I'm interested in interpreting and evaluating NLP models by combining techniques from diverse fields such as cognitive science and mechanistic interpretability.

-**Are you an AI master's student at the UvA looking to write a thesis on mechanistic interpretability?**  I plan to supervise one student this year.
-I'm currently interested in [(transcoder) feature circuits](https://transformer-circuits.pub/2025/attribution-graphs/methods.html), but am open to other project ideas as well!
-Send me an email with your CV and interpretability experience, including any relevant projects you've done.
-Feel free to send over some thesis project ideas as well, if there's anything in particular you'd like to work on!

 ## News
 - **October 2025**: I am excited to have received a [Google PhD Fellowship](https://blog.google/outreach-initiatives/google-org/phd-fellowship-program-2025/) in NLP!
 - **August 2025**: New [paper](https://arxiv.org/abs/2503.11302) on understanding the formal-functional divide using component circuits will appear in [Computational Linguistics](https://submissions.cljournal.org/index.php/cljournal/index)!